pradyumn5000/DSAI_Project/README.md

 Neural Networks with our lyrics dataset implied that the lyrics of a song was equally important in predicting popularity, along with the important numerical variable we have found.

 ## Conclusion
-With 2 types of models having similar performance, 1 based on numerical variables, another based on lyrics, we conclude that it is best to use both models to get a more holistic prediction.
+With 2 types of models having similar performance, 1 based on numerical variables, another based on lyrics, we conclude that it is possible to quantitatively predict popularity given its features and lyrics (±0.17 error), using machine learning techniques.
+We recommend to use both models to get a more holistic and complete prediction👍

-Our models have also given insights into variables that make up a popular songs, with the top three being:
+Our models have also given insights into variables that make up a popular song, with the top three being: Artist's Popularity, Speechiness, Danceability.
+However, we did not test for all factors that could influence popularity.
+This could includes the amount of promotions different songs had, the quality of music video and more, which could account for our ±0.17 error.
+We will leave this up to the big-name data scientists at Spotify.

+Limitations:
+1. Taste and preferences may change over time.
+Musical features that didn’t appear prevalent in our models may become significant in predicting the song’s popularity in the future, leading to model inaccuracy⬇📉
+2. Different demographics.
+Our datasets were scraped from Spotify's Global Charts and did not take into account of different demographics.
+Music that is popular in one country may not be as popular in another country.⬇📉

 ## Contributors

+## References